 Conference organizers need to show funders, partners, and the public what their event accomplished.
 Professional photos provide visual proof of attendance levels, engagement during sessions, quality speakers, cultural programming, and community building.

 At Matawa, photos showed teachers from diverse communities learning together, Indigenous elders sharing cultural teachings, and genuine joy during social activities.
-This documentation matters when reporting success.
+This kind of documentation is powerful for reporting outcomes and demonstrating impact, which is why strong small business advertising photos for craft vendors can also translate into broader promotional storytelling for organizations and events.

 Multi-day conferences have simultaneous sessions in different spaces.
 Attendees choose which to attend, meaning they miss others.
 Professional photography ensures all sessions are documented, even those with smaller attendance.